WhimsicalNose03/Cannabis-Cash-Crop-or-Crime-Boom-/README.md

    ![alt text](https://github.com/WhimsicalNose03/Final-Project/blob/master/plots/homicide_rates.png)![alt text](https://github.com/WhimsicalNose03/Final-Project/blob/master/plots/theft_rates.png)
 ![alt text](https://github.com/WhimsicalNose03/Final-Project/blob/master/plots/burglary_rates.png)
 ![alt text](https://github.com/WhimsicalNose03/Final-Project/blob/master/plots/robbery_rates.png)

+(note: crime rates for Portland in 2015 are imputed)

 Cannabis became fully legal in Seattle in 2012, and in Portland in late 2014.
 The above plots show illustrate a couple of key things:
 * Murder rate in both cities appears to have spiked in the year of legalization; however, these increases are not statistically significant due to the low rate overall.